TheWyn/Ati-Cogs/README.md

 - Install Ati-Cogs and install the music cog.
 You may need to sideload this cog by downloading the zip and placing it in your cogs folder for v3.

-- `[p]repo add AtiCogs https://github.com/atiwiex/Ati-Cogs v3`
+- `[p]repo add aticogs https://github.com/atiwiex/Ati-Cogs v3`
-- `[p]cog install AtiCogs music`
+- `[p]cog install aticogs music`

 - `pip install lavalink`

 - Find your Python lib directory.
-- In the lavalink directory, open lavalink.py, and go to line 12.
-Change the port from 80 to 81.
 - In the discord directory, open state.py, and go to line 791.
 - Add the line: `self.dispatch('voice_server_update', data)` under the `def parse_voice_server_update(self, data):` line.

 - Install Java.
 - Get the latest Lavalink jar and server. `https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1`
-- Place them in a Lavalink folder on your computer.
+- Place them in a Lavalink folder on your computer, any location that is convenient.
 - Download [application.yml](https://tinyurl.com/yddqwr6z) and place it in the Lavalink folder.
 - Run the jar with `java -jar lavalink.jar`
 - If configured properly, Lavalink will start running.